For many people, waking up is the hardest part of the day. Night owls often find getting up early in the morning difficult, even with an alarm clock.

 Make A Morning Routine

 Try to create an enticing morning routine.
-According to Gamification in Education and Business, incentives and rewards have a huge impact on motivation.
+According to Gamification in Education and Business, incentives and rewards greatly impact motivation.

 Adding some incentives to your morning routine (for example, an hour of video gaming or a favorite breakfast) could help you awaken and get up without the need for various alarms and a snooze button.